Heirukichi/MV-GalvYEPCompatibilityFix/README.md

 ----------
 ## Credits
-Credits go to Galv and Yanfly for the original plugins.
+Credits go to Galv, Yanfly and SumRndmDde for the original plugins.
 Do not forget to also add them to your game credits.